cinnData/MLearning/5. Linear regression/README.md

 `linreg.score(X, y)`

 In both regression and classification, `score` returns a number in the 0-1 range, which is read as *the higher the better*.
-Nevertheless, the matematics are completely different, as we will see later in this course.
+Nevertheless, the matematics are completely different.
 For a regression model, it is a *R*-squared statistic, that is the squared correlation of `y` and `y_pred`.

 ### Saving a scikit-learn model